Blue-Ray-Flutter/flutter-task/README.md

-# flutter_task
+# Flutter Task

 # This task has been forwarded by Blue Ray for Web solutions flutter team

 # The applicant should use

-# - GetX as the state management
+- GetX as the state management

-# - MVC as a Design pattern
+- MVC as a Design pattern

 Please refer to the assets folder for the design
 - Cover image